YukiyamaShizuka/SPONSOR/Dreaming_X86_Hardware_Sponsorship_Request.md

-# Dreaming Hardware Sponsorship Configuration — Full Stack Deployment
+# Dreaming Lab — Full Stack Hardware Sponsorship Configuration

 **With this Dreaming configuration, I can finally validate the extreme architectural hypotheses and experimental pathways that have long been circling in my mind.**